 Other quick fixes for Korean food cravings

-For a snack that's just as simple but with a twist, try Cho's Korean-style tortilla.
+For a meal that's just as simple but with a twist, try Cho's Korean-style tortilla.
 This four-fold gimbap features four ingredients (rice, kimchi, egg and Spam) that are laid on seaweed and layered into a bite-sized wrap.
 Even though recipes the Philly-based chef shares on social media "aren't what I'd make at the restaurant, they are focused on how people at home, stuck in quarantine with no shopping lists, can make exciting Korean food," he says.
-"I may not be able to serve customers at the physical restaurant, but if more people are making Korean food from my recipes, I feel like I'm serving the same community in a more meaningful way."
+"I may not be able to serve customers at the physical restaurant, but if more people are eating Korean food from my recipes, I feel like I'm serving the same community in a more meaningful way."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.